 A number of guidance presentations are available for you to view; these cover the following points:

 - Overview of the service

 - Secure messaging

 To use this service, you’ll need to read and accept our terms and conditions.

 Directly connect to the service

 If you use commercial Pharmacovigilance software, you can set up a direct connection to send reports to VMD.
-You’ll need to contact the online service desk to arrange this.
+You’ll need to contact our online service desk to arrange this.

-If you need any assistance or have any queries please contact:
+If you need any technical assistance please contact us using the:

 The first time you use the online service desk, you’ll need to sign up.

 If you have a non-technical query, please contact the relevant business area: